tmaximini/maxi.io/src/projects/sparwelt.md

 image: './fleek.png'
 summary: 'Fleek is an online shop tailored towards the younger generation.
 We focused primarily on a mobile Instagram like experience.'
 tech:
-  - react
-  - redux
+  - ionic framework
-  - node.js
+  - angular.js
-  - koa
+  - apache cordova
 ---

 Fleek is an online shop tailored towards the younger generation.
 We focused primarily on a mobile Instagram like experience.